My Reputation: Plot

 After Jess tells Scott that she loves him, he tells her that he must report to New York the next day for his next overseas assignment.
 Jess wants to accompany him to New York so that may spend their remaining time together.
 They agree to meet at the train platform.
 Kim and Keith ask her if she is really going to New York, and she confirms that she is.

 In the early morning, Jess discovers that the boys have fled to Mary's house.
-They think that her planned trip to New York with Scott means that the gossip is true.
-Jess assures them that she loved their father but that she can also love another.
+They think that her planned trip to New York with Scott means that the gossip, what they had heard at the New Year's Eve party, is true.
+Jess assures them that she loved their father and continues to do so, but that she can also love another.
+While they do not fully understand their mother's explanation, Kim and Keith choose to return home with Jess.
+Mary congratulates Jess for her efforts to bring them back to her life.

 Jess hurries to the train platform to meet Scott.
 She informs him that she cannot accompany him as her sons are too young to understand the situation.
-Scott tells her that he is meant to be with her and asks her to wait for his return.
-He then departs on the train.
+Scott tells her that he has changed and wants to be with her, and asks her to wait for his return.
+Jess promises to do so, and Scott departs on the train.